| Friday April 3, 2015 - The death toll rises after Al-Shaabab attack on

 students from the local community, he said he would never set foot on

+the campus again.
 The heavily armed gunmen killed the two security

 guards first, then fired indiscriminately at students, many of whom were